ETH-Unity/UnityNethereum/README.md

 # (DEPRECATED.
 CHECK https://github.com/ETH-Unity/ETH-WEB FOR NEWEST RELEASE.)
-Unity-ETH: Ethereum-Integrated Multiplayer Project

 Unity-ETH is a Unity project that combines multiplayer gaming capabilities using Unity's Netcode for GameObjects with Ethereum blockchain integration.
 This project enables players to interact within a multiplayer environment while facilitating Ethereum transactions directly from the Unity application.